This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Before your procedure:

-- Tell your caregiver if you have a medical condition that makes your body react badly to cold temperature.
+- Tell your healthcare provider if you have a medical condition that makes your body react badly to cold temperature.
 This includes cold urticaria, Raynaud disease, or cryoglobulinemia.
-Tell your caregiver if you have had cryosurgery before and if you had problems after the procedure.
+Tell your healthcare provider if you have had cryosurgery before and if you had problems after the procedure.

 - You may need to have blood tests, imaging tests, or a biopsy.
 Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

-- Your caregiver may mark your skin with a marker to guide him during cryosurgery.
+- Your healthcare provider may mark your skin with a marker to guide him during cryosurgery.
 These marks show how much of your skin should be treated.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.